 Possession Implies Mastery: Averted in one episode, when Dr. Zygote initially uses his evolutionary beam to advance himself a few thousand years forward.
 The problem is, with his homo sapien brain in a homo superior body, he is completely incapable of using whatever gifts that advanced form would have.
 Virgil compares it to an infant suddenly finding itself in an adult's body.
 He would be unable to take advantage of them until a later episode.

-Except in one episode where Max was contacted by telegram, delivered by a man in a chicken suit.
-It is the one time that Max actually refers to Virgil as a fowl, and the delivery man corrects him "Actually, I'm a chicken!"
+Max referring to Virgil as a chicken ("FOWL, actually!").
+The gag is inverted in one episode where Max was contacted by telegram, delivered by a man in a chicken suit - the one time that Max actually refers to Virgil as a fowl, the delivery man corrects him with, "Actually, I'm a chicken!"

 Sealed Evil in a Duel: The fate of an immortal and invulnerable caveman and an immortal and invulnerable sabre-toothed tiger.
 The episode ends with the caveman trapping himself and the beast at the bottom of a tar pit.

 Sociopathic Hero: Norman loves to fight, and occasionally gives a Psychotic Smirk whenever he gets into a really nasty fight.
 More than that, though, he's also devotedly loyal to Max and the cause of good.

 Squishy Wizard: Virgil qualifies, even if he doesn't have much in the way of magic.